adi356/4280-P3_Static_Semantics/README.md

-# 4280 Project 3 Static Semantics
+# Compiler Project 3 Static Semantics

 ## How to run
 1. run make clean command to clean any old builds